SemkoDev/nelson.gui/README.md

 * A Nelson instance (including IRI) should be running locally on your machine.
 * `node` (version >6.9) and `yarn` and `npm` should be installed
 * install `serve` globally: `sudo npm install -g serve`
+* Use Firefox or Chrome browsers; there may be problems with IE (specially everything before Edge)

 ### Installing Manually